SwifTechnology/Swift-Technology/readme.txt

 DESCRIPTION:

-SWIFT TECHNOLOGY  is IT company situated in Rwanda under license of RDB legal business operations.
+SWIFT TECHNOLOGY Inc  is IT company situated in Rwanda under license of RDB legal business operations.

 A transitory flow , The constant change of the world around us . . .
 It is the raison d'etre of Swift Technology.